Lemons N Lyme

 • Flour: you can use almond flour instead of tigernut flour if you tolerate nuts.

-• Coconut oil: I have not tested any other alternatives.
-I think this recipe would work fine with butter or a dairy-free butter.
+• Coconut oil: This recipe would work with butter or a dairy-free butter, I have not tested olive oil.

 • Milk: if you tolerate dairy, feel free to use buttermilk.
-You can also use whatever milk you like to make the homemade buttermilk, like almond milk or oat milk.
+You can also use whatever dairy milk you like to make the homemade buttermilk.

-• Whipped cream: you can always use a store-bought variety if desired or if you tolerate dairy, use heavy whipping cream
+• Whipped cream: you can always use a store-bought variety if desired, but homemade whipped cream is always better than something store bought like cool whip.

 • Toppings: Stick to just strawberries if you like or use a combo of your favorite fruit!